-Table 5: Estimation for Stochastic Volatility in Mean model parameters to estimate Bitcoin, using data cloning method.
+Table 5: Estimates of the Stochastic Volatility in Mean model parameters to estimate Bitcoin, using the data-cloning method.

-Both estimation methods yield similar parameter values, except for ση and d, where the MCMC method exhibits higher standard errors, resulting in less agreement with the data cloning estimations.
+Both estimation methods yielded similar parameter values, except for ση and d, where the MCMC method exhibited higher standard errors, resulting in less agreement with the data-cloning estimate.

 All parameters are statistically significant at a 5% significance level, as indicated by the credible intervals.
-The significance of ϕ once again supports the presence of volatility cluste- ring, although its magnitude is not particularly high.
+The significance of ϕ once again supports the presence of volatility clustering, although its magnitude is not particularly high.
 Similarly to the SV model, parameter b takes a negative value, indicating a negative impact of lagged returns on current returns.

-In the SVM model, a new parameter d is estimated, which captures the effect of volatility on the mean returns.
+In the SVM model, a new parameter d is estimated, which represents the effect of volatility on the mean returns.
 Its significance suggests that the variance has a substantial influence on the expected returns, and the positive value indicates a feedback effect of volatility on returns, aligning with our expectation when analyzing returns in differences.

-Figure 4: Bitcoin returns vs. estimations of Bitcoin returns by using SVM model estimated by data cloning algorithm
+Figure 4: Bitcoin returns vs. estimates of Bitcoin returns generated using the SVM model estimated by the data-cloning algorithm.

 Figure 4 presents the predicted values of the last observations obtained from the SVM model compared to the actual values.
 It demonstrates the effectiveness of the one-step prediction method in capturing the future behavior of the series.
 The close alignment between the predicted values and the actual observations highlights the accuracy of the SVM model in forecasting future values.